voyagermesh/voyager/docs/contribution/README.md

 please feel free to send a Pull Request.

 ## Filing issues
-If you have a question about voyager or have a problem using it, please start with contacting us.
+If you have a question about Voyager or have a problem using it, please start with contacting us.
-If that doesn't answer your questions, or if you think you found a bug, please [file an issue](https://github.com/appscode/voyager/issues/new).
+If that doesn't answer your questions, or if you think you found a bug, please [file an issue](https://github.com/appscode/Voyager/issues/new).

 ## Submit PR
 If you fix a bug or developed a new feature feel free to submit a PR.